indexmap-rs/ordermap/README.md

-Since its reintroduction in 0.5, `ordermap` has also used its entry order for `PartialEq` and `Eq`, whereas `indexmap` considers the same entries in *any* order to be equal for drop-in compatibility with `HashMap` semantices.
+Since its reintroduction in 0.5, `ordermap` has also used its entry order for `PartialEq` and `Eq`, whereas `indexmap` considers the same entries in *any* order to be equal for drop-in compatibility with `HashMap` semantics.
 Using the order is faster, and also allows `ordermap` to implement `PartialOrd`, `Ord`, and `Hash`.

 ## Performance